DavidCico/Study-of-a-buy-and-hold-investment/README.md

 ## Contributing

-<p align="justify">Please read [CONTRIBUTING.md](https://github.com/DavidCico/Study-of-buy-and-hold-investment/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.</p>
+Please read [CONTRIBUTING.md](https://github.com/DavidCico/Study-of-buy-and-hold-investment/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning